Surrendering Your Pet

 - Your surrender fee

-For pets more than five months old, the surrender fee is $25 per pet.
+The surrender fee is $25 per pet (this is in addition to the $10 appointment fee).
 The fee for a litter of three to six pets is $75.
-Surrendering more than six pets results in a fee of $20 per additional pet.
+Surrendering more than six pets results in a fee of $25 per additional pet.
 Other fees may apply.

 When You Arrive